 Leaf Collection Help

-The large number of trees in Royal Oak makes leaf collection a major task.
-To make it happen, the City uses 13 dump trucks, two sweepers, and a front-end loader with a clam bucket with crews working long hours to cover the 212 miles of streets twice during the pickup season.
+The large number of trees in Royal Oak make leaf collection a major task.
+To make it happen the City uses 13 dump trucks, two sweepers and a front-end loader with a clam bucket.
+Crews work long hours to cover the 212 miles of streets twice during the pickup season.

 No Street Parking

-Royal Oak will post signs in neighborhoods when leaf-vacuuming trucks make their rounds.
-The signs will be placed on neighborhood streets, just off major thoroughfares, notifying residents that leaf pickup will be in the neighborhood the following day.
-The signs ask residents to park cars off the streets because cars at curbside can slow down the trucks and make it impossible to pick up leaves in front of the residence where the car is parked.
+Royal Oak will post "no parking" signs in neighborhood streets, just off of major thoroughfares, notifying residents that leaf pickup will be in the neighborhood the following day.
+The signs ask residents to park cars off the streets because cars in the street can slow down the trucks and make it impossible to pick up leaves in front of the residence where the car is parked.

 "It's important to be considerate of your neighbors," said Greg Rassel, Director of Public Service.
 "A parked car left out front doesn't just affect one house, the trucks have to go around and sometimes they also can't pick up neighbors' leaves."
-Temporary no-parking signs are available to you at the DPS offices, 1600 N Campbell Rd, located on the East side of Campbell, South of 12 Mile Rd, Monday-Friday, 7:30am to 4:00pm.
+Temporary no-parking signs (limit 2) are available at the Department of Public Service (DPS), 1600 North Campbell Road (located on the East side of Campbell, just South of 12 Mile Rd) Monday though Friday, 7:30 a.m. to 4:00 p.m.

-Other ways of helping: Know the leaf-vacuuming schedules and be timely in raking your leaves to the curb.
-The schedules are available at the DPS, in homeowner associations’ bulletins, through cable channel 17 on Comcast or channel 10 on WOW, and on the City’s web site.
-Two week schedules are also available by calling the DPS during business hours, Monday-Friday 7:30am-4:00pm, at (248)246-3300 and selecting option 5, then option 1.
+Schedules are available at the Department of Public Service, cable channel 17 on Comcast or channel 10 on WOW, the Insight magazine and on the City’s website.
+Schedules and updates are also available by calling the DPS during regular business hours, Monday through Friday, 7:30 a.m. to 4:00 p.m. at (248) 246-3300 and selecting option 2, then option 1.

-Just as important as keeping cars off the streets on leaf pickup days is removing sticks, rocks, pieces of wood and other hard objects from leaf piles because they can damage propellers in the leaf vacuums, which knock them out of commission and cause downtime.
+Just as important as keeping cars off the streets on leaf pickup days is removing sticks, rocks, pieces of wood and other hard objects from leaf piles because they can damage propellers in the leaf vacuums which could cause downtime.

 Where They Go

-Royal Oak leaves go to the Southeast Oakland County Resource Recovery Authority (SOCRRA) compost facility in Rochester Hills where they are turned into humus-rich compost.
-The compost is offered to residents in SOCRRA member communities, including Royal Oak, for use as mulch.
+Royal Oak leaves go to the Southeastern Oakland County Resource Recovery Authority (SOCRRA) compost facility in Rochester Hills where they are turned into humus-rich compost.
+The compost is offered to residents in SOCRRA member communities, including Royal Oak.

 Other Ways of Disposal

-Leaves, any soft yard waste, and woody material up to 2" in diameter, may also be placed at curbside in up to 32-gallon containers with the yard waste decal facing the street, or brown paper landscape bags for pickup on your regular rubbish day (until December 19th).
-Please set to the curb by 7:00am.
+Leaves, any soft yard waste and woody material up to 2" in diameter may be placed at curbside in a 32-gallon container with the yard waste decal facing the street or a brown paper landscape bag for pickup on your regular rubbish day (until December 15, 2017).
+Please set to the curb by 7:00 a.m.
+See yard waste.

 - Plastic bags are no longer acceptable for yard waste, including leaves.
 Please use the appropriate containers.